Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Poisson brackets

 \subsection{Symmetry action on constants of motion}

-The set of all constants of motion of the Kepler problem forms a vector space.
-Any infinitesimal symmetry $\hat\X$, acting on phase space, maps this vector space into itself.
-The mapping is given by the Poisson bracket, as shown by a direct computation.
+The set of all constants of motion of the Kepler problem forms a vector space, and any infinitesimal symmetry $\hat\X$ maps this vector space into itself.
+The mapping is explicitly given by the Poisson bracket $\pr\X_{C} f = \{f,C\}$, as shown by a direct computation.
+Therefore, the only non-zero actions of the infinitesimal symmetries $\hat\X_{E}$, $\hat\X_{L^j}$, $\hat\X_{A^j}$, $\hat\X_{\Theta^j}$ on the constants of motion $E$, $L^i$, $A^i$, and $\Theta^i$ are given by